MackHalliday/Udemy-Modern-React-Course/README.md

 [JSX Cheatsheet for Section 2](https://jsx-notes.vercel.app/#Returning%20JSX)

-# Building with reusable components
+# Building with Reusable Components

-## Prop system
+## Prop System

 1. Pass data from parent component to child component
 2. Allows a parent to configure each child differently